ProfessorQuantumUniverse/Phantasialand-Waitingtimes-App/README.md

-# 🎢 Phantasialand Wartezeiten App
+# 🎢 Phantasialand Wait Times App

-Eine einfache Android-App zur Anzeige der aktuellen Wartezeiten für Attraktionen im Phantasialand Themenpark.
-Sie hilft Besuchern, ihren Tag im Park besser zu planen, indem sie Live-Daten abruft (sofern verfügbar) und verschiedene Ansichts- und Organisationsoptionen bietet.

-*(Screenshots folgen)*
-[Hier könnten Screenshots der App eingefügt werden, z.B. von der Hauptliste, dem Filter, den Favoriten.]
+A simple Android app for displaying current wait times for attractions at Phantasialand Theme Park.
+It helps visitors better plan their day at the park by retrieving live data (where available) and offering various viewing and organization options.

 ## ✨ Features

-*   **Aktuelle Wartezeiten:** Anzeige der von der Datenquelle gemeldeten Wartezeiten.
-*   **Attraktionsstatus:** Zeigt an, ob eine Attraktion geöffnet, geschlossen oder in Wartung ist.
-*   **Offline-Caching:** Speichert die zuletzt erfolgreich abgerufenen Daten, um auch ohne Internetverbindung die letzten bekannten Wartezeiten anzuzeigen.
-*   **Pull-to-Refresh:** Manuelles Aktualisieren der Daten durch Herunterziehen der Liste.
-*   **Sortierung:** Möglichkeit, die Attraktionen nach Name (A-Z, Z-A) oder nach Wartezeit (kürzeste/längste zuerst) zu sortieren.
-*   **Filterung:** Option, nur die aktuell geöffneten Attraktionen anzuzeigen.
-*   **Favoriten:** Markieren von Lieblingsattraktionen mit einem Stern.
-Die Favoriten werden gespeichert und bleiben über App-Neustarts hinweg erhalten.
-*   **Attraktions-Icons:** Visuelle Kennzeichnung des Attraktionstyps (z.B.
-Achterbahn, Wasserbahn, Show) durch passende Icons.
-*   **Thematisches Design:** Ein Hintergrundbild sorgt für Park-Atmosphäre.
-*   **Letzte Aktualisierung:** Anzeige, wann die Daten zuletzt erfolgreich abgerufen wurden.
-*   **Fehlerbehandlung:** Informiert den Benutzer bei Problemen mit dem Datenabruf.
+* **Current Wait Times:** Displays wait times reported by the data source.
+* **Attraction Status:** Shows whether an attraction is open, closed, or under maintenance.
+* **Offline Caching:** Saves the last successfully retrieved data to display the last known wait times even without an internet connection.
+* **Pull-to-Refresh:** Manually refresh the data by pulling down the list.
+* **Sorting:** Ability to sort attractions by name (A-Z, Z-A) or by wait time (shortest/longest first).
+* **Filtering:** Option to display only the currently open attractions.
+* **Favorites:** Mark your favorite attractions with a star.
+Favorites are saved and remain active even after app restarts.
+* **Attraction Icons:** Visually indicate the attraction type (e.g., roller coaster, water ride, show) with appropriate icons.
+* **Thematic Design:** A background image creates a park atmosphere.
+* **Last Updated:** Displays when the data was last successfully retrieved.
+* **Error Handling:** Informs the user of any problems with the data retrieval.

-## 🛠️ Technologie-Stack
+## 🛠️ Technology Stack

-*   **Sprache:** Kotlin
+* **Language:** Kotlin
 * **UI Toolkit:** Jetpack Compose
-*   **Architektur:** MVVM (Model-View-ViewModel)
+* **Architecture:** MVVM (Model-View-ViewModel)
-*   **Asynchronität:** Kotlin Coroutines & StateFlow
+* **Asynchrony:** Kotlin Coroutines & StateFlow
 * **Dependency Injection:** Hilt
-*   **Netzwerk:** (Wahrscheinlich Retrofit oder Ktor - bitte ergänzen, was du verwendest)
+* **Network:** (Probably Retrofit or Ktor - please specify which one you use)
-*   **Datenspeicherung (Cache/Favoriten):** SharedPreferences
+* **Data Storage (Cache/Favorites):** SharedPreferences
-*   **UI-Komponenten:**
+* **UI Components:**
 * Material 3 Design Components
-    *   Accompanist SwipeRefresh für Pull-to-Refresh
+* Accompanist SwipeRefresh for pull-to-refresh

-## 🚀 Zukünftige Ideen / Mögliche Erweiterungen
+## 🚀 Future Ideas / Possible Extensions

-*   Integration einer Parkkarte mit Anzeige der Wartezeiten direkt an den Attraktionsstandorten.
-*   Push-Benachrichtigungen für Favoriten, wenn deren Wartezeit unter einen bestimmten Wert fällt.
-*   Anzeige von Show-Zeiten und anderen Parkinformationen.
-*   Detailliertere Informationen zu Attraktionen (z.B.
-Mindestgröße, Typ, Beschreibung).
-*   Umstellung des Caches auf eine robustere Lösung wie Room Database.
+* Integration of a park map with wait times displayed directly at the attraction locations.
+* Push notifications for favorites when their wait time falls below a certain value.
+* Display of show times and other park information.
+* More detailed information about attractions (e.g., minimum size, type, description).
+* Transitioning the cache to a more robust solution such as Room Database.
-*   Widgets für den Android Homescreen.
+* Widgets for the Android home screen.
-*   Verbesserte Barrierefreiheit.
+* Improved accessibility.

-## 🙏 Danksagung

-*   Ein Dank geht an **[Quelle der Wartezeit-Daten einfügen, z.B. "die inoffizielle Phantasialand API" oder der spezifische Anbieter]** für die Bereitstellung der Daten.
-*   Danke an die Entwickler der verwendeten Open-Source-Bibliotheken (Coil, Hilt, Accompanist etc.).
-*   Icons basieren ggf. auf Material Design Icons / [Andere Icon-Quelle nennen, falls zutreffend].